schwartzworld/schwrc/README.md

 1. **Alias Creation**: The tool reads your shell history to get the last command and creates an alias in your `.zshrc` file.

 2. **Lambda Functions**: The tool generates a Node.js command that executes your lambda function with the provided arguments.
 The generated command can be aliased for future use.
-The `fs` module is available globally in lambda functions.
+Node.js built-in modules (like `fs`, `path`, etc.) can be accessed using `require()`.

 3. **Interactive Mode**: When no arguments are provided for interactive options (like `-a` or `-l`), the tool will prompt you for input.